 - Record of any tests witnessed and the result

 The inspection scope is determined in the Inspection and Test Plan.
-Some purchasers prefer to have stringent controls and assign the TPI for more “hold or witness points” for inspection and test activities, and some others prefer less “hold or witness points” and assign the TPI much more work in the “review document.”
-Inspection and Test Plan – The IEC, ISO, IS standard requirements normally are applied for inspection and test plan of induction motor in the manufacturing shop.
+Some purchasers prefer to have stringent controls and assign the TPI for more “hold or witness points” for inspection and test activities, and some others prefer fewer “hold or witness points” and assign the TPI much more work in the “review document.”
+Inspection and Test Plan – The IEC, ISO, and IS standard requirements normally are applied for the inspection and test plans of induction motors in the manufacturing shop.

-These are some of inspection points which need to be witnessed, checked, monitored and reviewed by third party inspector in induction motor manufacture shop.
+These are some of the inspection points that need to be witnessed, checked, monitored, and reviewed by a third-party inspector in an induction motor manufacturing shop.

 - Visual and dimensional check

 - Dielectrically and insulation test